times/doctop/README.md

 This allows the parser to consume pages created via Google Docs' "Download as Web page (.html, zipped)" feature.
 For those times when you just don't want to publish a confidential document to the broad intarwebz.

+#### tabletop_url (default: `undefined`)

+If you have Tabletop.js included on the page, you can supply a published Google Sheets URL in order to only need one callback.
+The Tabletop response will be in the "data" key of the returned object, i.e, spreadsheet data in `data.data`, Tabletop object in `data.tabletop`.

+#### tabletop_proxy (default: `undefined`)

+If you're using Tabletop with Doctop, you can specify the Tabletop proxy here.
+Note this only works for Google Sheets that have been copied to S3 or elsewhere; Doctop proxy support [is still forthcoming](https://github.com/times/doctop/issues/1).

+#### tabletop_simplesheet (default: `false`)

+Use Tabletop's "simpleSheet" method when grabbing that data.
+This only really works if you only have one sheet.

 #### ~~returnJquery (default: `false`)~~ **DEPRECIATED in 1.0.0**

 ~~This returns non-H1 elements as jQuery objects instead of either HTML or text.~~